Types of Financial Aid

 While we encourage students and families to pursue Federal financial aid before considering private educational loans, there are many student/family situations where a private educational loan is viewed as a preferred alternative.
 Sometimes parents want their student to be responsible for his/her education.
 In other cases, the convenience of not needing Federal forms to borrow funds is also a consideration.
 Whatever your situation may be, borrow only what you need, and compare your options before you borrow.

-Note: Boston College does not endorse any of the lenders listed at the link above and cannot recommend specific lenders.
-In addition to the lenders listed at the link above, you can also choose to use a loan provider that does not appear on the list.
+Note: Boston College does not endorse any of the lenders included at the links above and cannot recommend specific lenders.
+Students may also choose to use a loan provider that does not appear in the list of lenders included at either of the links above.

 All students are encouraged to seek outside scholarships to help with the cost of their education.
 To ensure the outside scholarship will benefit the student as much as possible, it is our policy to first replace the loan and work study portion of the student’s BC financial aid package; however, total grant funding (including outside scholarships) cannot exceed the student’s total demonstrated institutional need.
 If the amount of outside scholarship received exceeds the amount of loan and work study, then the student’s BC grant funds are reduced to meet their demonstrated institutional need.
 Unearned funding such as tuition benefits and state grants reduce BC grant funds dollar for dollar within the financial aid package.